bintray/bintray-examples/gradle-bintray-plugin-examples/README.md

 Gradle project with a few modules that uploads arbitrary files from a specific folder to bintray using filesSpec.

 ### android-maven-example
 Gradle project with one module, that builds aar and pom artifacts using the android-maven Gradle plugin and uploads them to Bintray.

 Before running this example, please make sure you:

 * Set the *ANDROID_HOME* environment variable to point to the Android SDK directory.

 * Configure the *android* closure in the build.gradle file with your Android SDK versions according to the instructions in the [Android Developers Guide](https://developer.android.com/tools/building/configuring-gradle.html).

+###  android-gradle-3.0.0-maven-example
+Android project with a single library module with some dependencies, using `com.android.tools.build:gradle:3.0.0` with the `implementation` dependency declaration.

+To show an example of organising gradle logic, all of the relevant maven/bintray configuration is in `app/publish.gradle`.

+Before running this example, please make sure you:

+* Set the ANDROID_HOME environment variable to point to the Android SDK directory.

 ## Running the example projects
 To run one of the above example projects, please follow the following steps.